ganadurai/single-node-apigee-hybrid-install/README.md

 Execute this toolkit from within the Cloudshell of GCP console.
 (All the needed tools for this install is already configured and available).

-If following this installation outside of CloudShell, refer to this section](#libraries) to install the needed tools/libraries for this implementation.
+If following this installation outside of CloudShell, refer to this [section](#libraries) to install the needed tools/libraries for this implementation.

 ### Download installation source